Design and Optimization of Heterogeneous Coded Distributed Computing with Nonuniform File Popularity: Heterogeneous Compressed Coded Distributed Computing

 Based on the above, in the shuffling phase, each worker $k$ in $\Sc$ needs to obtain the \emph{aggregated} IVs computed by workers in $\Sc_{-\!k}$, for each $q\in\Wc_{k}$, given by

-Compare with~\eqref{equ:IV_in_S}, we see that the set of IVs needed by worker $k$ is now compressed through aggregation as in~\eqref{equ:C-CDC_IV}, which is then used for the nested coded shuffling.
-Thus, the size of the contents to be shuffled, \ie $\widetilde\Vc^\Dc_{k,\Sc_{-\!k}}$, is further reduced in the C-CDC as compared with that of the CDC in~\eqref{equ:IV_in_S}.
+Compare with~\eqref{equ:IV_in_S}, we see that the set of IVs needed by worker $k$ is now compressed through aggregation as in~\eqref{equ:C-CDC_IV}, which is to be used for the nested coded shuffling.
+Thus, the size of the contents to be shuffled, \ie $\widetilde\Vc^\Dc_{k,\Sc_{-\!k}}$, is further reduced in the C-CDC as compared with that of the CDC in~\eqref{equ:IV_in_S}. {Note that the aggregated IVs will be decoded and used by worker $k$ directly to compute its assigned target function $\phi_q(\Dc)$ without the need for decompression.
+Thus, the C-CDC does not lose computing accuracy for jobs with aggregate target functions.
+We can view the C-CDC is an improved version that removes some redundancy in the original CDC.}